seandstewart/bardly/pending/tragedies/hamlet/11-player.md

 But how hath she received his love?

 **LORD POLONIUS**
-As I perceived it, I must tell you that—
+As I perceived it, I must tell you that,
-Before my daughter told me—what might you,
+Before my daughter told me-what might you,
 Or my dear majesty your queen here, think,
 If I had play'd the desk or table-book,
 Or look'd upon this love with idle sight;